FELINE INFECTIOUS ANEMIA

 The term "feline infectious anemia" has also recently been felt to be inaccurate as there are many infectious organisms that might cause an anemia (lack of red blood cells).
 For this reason the disease itself has been re-named "Feline Hemotropic Mycoplasmosis" which literally means a blood infection of Mycoplasma organisms in cats.

 The infected sick cat is pale (sometimes even jaundiced) and weak.
 Anemic cats often eat dirt or litter in an attempt to consume iron.
 A fever may be present.
-The initial blood tests show not just red cell loss but a very responsive bone marrow (the source of new red blood cells) which means that the cat's body knows it is losing red cells and is trying to make more as quickly as possible to keep up.
+The initial blood tests show not only red blood cell loss but evidence that the bone marrow (where new red blood cells are manufactured) has recognized that the body is losing red blood cells and is responding.
+A deficiency of mature red blood cells is evident but a large number of immature red blood cells are circulating, having been released prematurely to "take up the slack."
+This is called a "responsive anemia."
 Cats with concurrent feline leukemia virus infection tend to have more severe anemias as the virus does not permit the bone marrow to respond.

 It can take up to a month after the initial infection before there are enough organisms to make the cat sick.
-The month following this initial build up is associated with the highest mortality.
+It is this second month when organisms have reached peak numbers where mortality is the highest.
 If the cat recovers, it will become a permanent carrier though stress can re-activate the infection.

 How is diagnosis confirmed?